herd/herdtools7/pac_tests/notes/ordering/ordering.md

-Pointer signature and authentication may add new ordering dependencies in the memory model, in particular data dependency because the output of `pac*`, `aut*` and `xpac*` depend of both of their inputs.
-But also control dependencies because `aut*` may fail and memory operation may fail if the virtual address they use as input is not canonical.
+Pointer signature and authentication may add new ordering dependencies in the memory model, in particular data dependency because the output of `pac*`, `aut*` and `xpac*` depend on both of their inputs.
+But also some control dependencies because `aut*` may fail, and any memory operation may fail if the virtual address they use as input is not canonical.

 ### `xpac*` instruction: